theislab/cellrank/docs/source/about/index.rst

   :doc:`fate probabilities <../notebooks/tutorials/fate_probabilities>`.

-Our main (and recommended!) estimator is based on *Generalized Perron Cluster Cluster Analysis* (GPCCA) :cite:`reuter:18,reuter:19`, a method originally developed to study conformational protein dynamics.
+Our main (and recommended!) estimator is based on *Generalized Perron Cluster Cluster Analysis* (GPCCA) :cite:`reuter:18,reuter:19`, a method originally developed to study molecular dynamics.
 CellRank uses a robust implementation of GPCCA through the `pyGPCCA`_ package.
 Please don't forget to cite both CellRank and GPCCA when using the :class:`cellrank.estimators.GPCCA` estimator, see :doc:`How to cite CellRank <about/cite>`.

 We use fate probabilities to visualize trajectory-specific :doc:`gene expression trends <../notebooks/tutorials/gene_trends>`, infer putative